 When you blog, you can modify your account settings and choose the types of users who can comment on your posts.
 Also, you can choose to filter the comments and delete the ones you do not like even before they appear on your posts.
 In my case, I allow WordPress users only to post comments.
 This way, people who are not interested in blogging can’t throw offensive, lewd, or stupid comments at me.
 The smaller your following is, the lesser chance you have of dealing with toxic people.

 The Experience Is Liberating

 I have published posts against Duterte, Marcos, and the Catholic church (sort of).
-I admit, I did not use strong language in those posts, but I can only imagine the hate that I would get if I posted these on Facebook or other social networking sites, what with all the trolls and fanatics out there.
-It’s a wise move, you know, and liberating in so many levels, unless you’re trying to become the next Mocha Uson.
-(I’m not)
+I admit, I did not use strong language in those posts, but I can only imagine the hate I would get if I posted those on Facebook or other social networking sites, what with all the trolls and fanatics out there.
+It’s a wise move, you know, and liberating on so many levels, unless you’re trying to become the next Mocha Uson (I’m not).

 Blogging is like sex: once you start, you just can’t stop.
 Once you’ve found the courage to publish your first post, face the grammar police worldwide, and ignore the judging eyes of people, one thing will lead to another.